immuni-app/immuni-documentation/Technology Description.md

 **National Healthcare Service.** The Italian national healthcare system, known as the _Servizio Sanitario Nazionale._

-**One Time Password (OTP).** A random, ten-character code used to authenticate calls between the Mobile Client and the Exposure Ingestion Service while uploading TEKs, Exposure Detection Summaries, Exposure Infos, and the user’s Province of Domicile.
+**One Time Password (OTP).** A random, ten-character code used to authenticate calls between the Mobile Client and the Exposure Ingestion Service while uploading TEKs, Exposure Detection Summaries, Exposure Info, and the user’s Province of Domicile.
 The code is generated on the Mobile Client and then authorised by a Healthcare Operator via the OTP Service.
 It expires after a defined interval.

 **OTP Service.** See [Architecture](#architecture).